We have lived in Papua New Guinea since 1990. Based in Port Moresby. We know how it works.

 Safety: Is a priority, satellite phones, track radios, garmen watch trackers, medics.

-Licensed: Licenced member Kokoda Track Authority.
+Licensed: Licensed member Kokoda Track Authority.
 Member PNG Tourism Industry Association, Member Surfing Association PNG, Member South Pacific Tourism Organisation.

 All tourism operators inclusive of overseas operators working in Papua New Guinea and along the Kokoda Track should be members of the PNG Tourism Industry Association.
 This is your (the client) protection against rouge operators.